EarlGlynn/CharacterCount/README.md

 Use **gi224589822.fasta** from Data directory.

-An ASCII text file with a DNA sequence in FASTA format might look like this, with many characters appearing in the file, mostly due to the first header line.
+An ASCII text file with a DNA sequence in FASTA format might look like this, with a variety of characters appearing in the file, mostly due to the first header line.

-The file has 213 lines and was likely created in a Windows environment since the number of x'0A' and x'0D' characters are the same.
+The file has 213 lines and was likely created in a Windows environment since the number of hex 0A and hex 0D characters are the same.

 By default, all characters in the file are processed, so the header line spoils the nucleotide counts.